Are veins that are treated necessary in the future? The majority of the time, the answer is “no” you do not need the superficial vein in the future.

 “Most diseased veins are not needed in the future and circulation can actually be improved once they are removed. ” – Dr. Edward Mackay

-To book an appointment with Dr. Mackay or ask a question, call (727) 261-0045 or fill out an appointment request form.
+To learn more about sclerotherapy, contact Dr. Mackay at (727) 527-2888 or fill out an appointment request form.

 Vein Procedure Recovery